TomPace101/nanopore_diffusion/notes.md

 - reaction rate constants
 - reaction rate functions

-Reaction rate functions
-- have a module of such functions, with similar argument structures

 BT:
 The easiest solution is just to allow reaction functions to accept a dictionary argument, which will contain BT in this case.